alosdiallo/HMS_Immunology_RNASeq/Steps for running the pipeline.md

 Extra: Make sure you look at the fastqc results and trim them if needed.
 fastx_trimmer -l N
 [-l N]       = Last base to keep.
 Default is entire read.

+fastqc -t 6 *.fq  #note the extra parameter we specified for 6 threads